buzuck/adminer_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
+Adminer (formerly phpMinAdmin better alternate to phpmyadmin) is a full-featured database management tool written in PHP.
 Replace phpMyAdmin with Adminer and you will get a tidier user interface, better support for MySQL features, higher performance and more security.
-See detailed comparison https://www.adminer.org/en/phpmyadmin/.
-Adminer development priorities are: 1.
-Security, 2.
-User experience, 3.
-Performance, 4.
-Feature set, 5.
-Size.

-Adminer (formerly phpMinAdmin better alternate to phpmyadmin) is a full-featured database management tool written in PHP.

-You need to know the root password from here /etc/yunohost/mysql or the app username and password from setting.yml under /etc/yunohost/apps/appname to login.
-For themes download the adminer.css from the main website and put the file in the app folder.
-If you have problems with drivers see here: https://www.adminer.org/en/drivers.
+[See detailed comparison](https://www.adminer.org/en/phpmyadmin).

-**Shipped version:** 4.7.6
+**Shipped version:** 4.7.7

 ## Screenshots